hyprwm/hyprland-wiki/pages/Useful Utilities/xdg-desktop-portal-hyprland.md

 `systemctl --user status xdg-desktop-portal-hyprland`

-If you see a crash, it's likely you are missing either `qt6-wayland` and/or `qt5-wayland`.
+If you see a crash, it's likely you are missing either `qt6-wayland` or `qt5-wayland`.